HVAC Duct Calculator

 |---|---|---|

-- 400 CFM per ton: most US residential systems move about 400 CFM of air per ton of cooling capacity
+- 400 CFM per ton: most US residential systems move approximately 400 CFM per ton of cooling.
+A 3-ton system = 1,200 CFM total, divided across all supply runs.

 Frequently Asked Questions